 Neutralize free virus particles to stop and prevent further virus multiplication, remove bacteria & other contaminants, stop inflammation, & normalize vaginal pH simultaneously.
 A mono-target treatment will not be effective.

 - Symptomatic: local antiseptics, anti-inflammatory, pH regulators → recovery takes a very long time as they are mono-target.

-These polymers were incorporated into a glycerol-based viscous liquid, 18 times more osmotically active than sea water yet NON-IRRITANT (VB-Gy – International patent 1997: PCT/FR99/01340).
+VITROBIO conceived a glycerol-based viscous liquid, 18 times more osmotically active than sea water yet NON-IRRITANT (VB-Gy – International patent 1997: PCT/FR99/01340).
 Further, VB-Gy was rendered filmogen and long-acting (N° PCT/EP2013/061835).
-Vb-Gy instantly forms a film on the vaginal mucosa, creates a strong outward flow of hypotonic liquid which helps detaching instantly all the microbial & other contaminants.
+Vb-Gy instantly forms a film on the vaginal mucosa, creates a strong outward flow of hypotonic liquid which helps detaching and draining away instantly all the microbial (bacteria & viruses) & other contaminants to stop further infection, as well as the inflammatory cytokines to stop vaginal mucosa inflammation.
 Being acidic, VB-Gy equally normalizes vaginal pH.
 These mechanical effects are nearly instant.

-Regulatory Status: Being a filmogen liquid bandage, Class I Medical Device in Europe.
+Regulatory Status: Being a filmogen liquid bandage, Class IIa Medical Device in Europe.

 Product Presentation: 3x10mL or 1x50ml tube.
 Class IIa medical device for topical application.
 Totally safe, can be used during pregnancy.

 Clinical Efficacy: Full trial published in J Pharmaceutical & Scientific Innovation 2(1), Jan-Feb 2013, 47-51; e-ISSN: 2277-4572.

 Marketing Status: Ready to launch (Registered as Medical Device in Europe, Australia)